 New Mexico's medical cannabis program has prohibited the use of marijuana consumption in the following places:

 - In a public vehicle, such as a bus, but also including any vehicle on a public road

 - On the property or grounds of any school

-- At the patient or caregiver’s place of employment
+- At the cardholder or caregiver’s place of employment

 - At a public park